Summary

 As dire as it all seems right now, this flaw has been around for over 20 years.
 The sky isn’t falling and there’s no reason to panic.
 Remember, there have been no known instances of a Spectre/Meltdown attack yet, the tech world is simply closing ranks against hackers to ensure your risk is minimized.
 Developers and manufacturers are working together to help protect your system, and so are we.
 You’re in good hands.

-We can help keep you safe from Spectre/Meltdown.
 Contact us today to discuss.
 If you are not part of our protection plans, we can get you started today to keep your systems regularly protected.